-Project funds are only available during the period of performance and must be obligated by the recipient within twelve months from the date the funds are made available by APHIS WS (the beginning date of the period of performance on the Award Document) unless otherwise stated in the Award Document.
-Any expenses prior to the beginning date of the period of performance will not be reimbursed.
-Construction is not authorized.
+Project funds are only available during the period of performance and must be obligated by the recipient within twelve months from the date the funds are made available by APHIS WS (the beginning date of the period of performance on the Award Face Sheet) unless otherwise stated in the Award Face Sheet.
+Any expenses prior to the beginning date or after the end date of the period of performance will not be reimbursed.
+Construction is not authorized and see Section B.1 for a list of unauthorized uses of funds.